Anglican Diocese of Canberra and Goulburn: List of diocesan bishops

-Previous bishops

-Bishop Stuart Robinson
+Bishops

 Stuart Robinson was elected 10th bishop of the diocese on 2 November 2008 and laid up his staff on 31 March 2018.
 He was consecrated and enthroned at St Saviour's Cathedral, Goulburn on 31 January 2009.
 Trevor Edwards (bishop) was consecrated assistant bishop on 12 June 2004.

-The consecration of Genieve Blackwell, formerly the Archdeacon for Goulburn and Rural Ministry, as part-time assistant bishop for the region of Wagga Wagga, the North-West and South-West (also becoming the Archdeacon of Wagga Wagga) and Ian Lambert, formerly the Archdeacon for the South Coast and Monaro, as part-time assistant bishop for the region of the Coast, Southern Monaro and the Snowy (also remaining as archdeacon) took place at St Saviour’s Cathedral, Goulburn on 31 March 2012.
-The then Archbishop of Sydney, Peter Jensen, who would normally be expected to consecrate the new bishops, asked the Bishop of Newcastle, Brian Farran, to take his place because Jensen opposes the ordination of women.
-Blackwell was the third woman to become an Anglican bishop in Australia and the 31st in the world.

-Bishop Genieve Blackwell had served as Bishop of the Marmingatha Episcopate in the Diocese of Melbourne since her appointment in 2015.

-Bishop Ian Lambert has served as Assistant Bishop to the Australian Defence Force since his appointment in 2013.

-Archdeacon Matt Brain was consecrated bishop by Bishop Stuart Robinson on 18 June 2015 and served as Assistant Bishop in the diocese of Canberra and Goulburn until his appointment as Bishop of Bendigo in 2018.
-Bishop Trevor Edwards is serving the Diocese of Canberra and Goulburn as Episcopal Administrator until the Consecration of the Reverend Mark Short ad Diocesan Bishop in St Saviour's Cathedral Goulburn on 6 April 2019.
+Bishop Trevor Edwards served the Diocese of Canberra and Goulburn as Episcopal Administrator until the Consecration of the Reverend Mark Short as Diocesan Bishop in St Saviour's Cathedral Goulburn on 6 April 2019.

 Assistant bishops

 Kenneth John Clements was Archdeacon of Goulburn before his consecration to the episcopate as the first bishop coadjutor in the Diocese of Goulburn on 29 June 1949.
 He succeeded, becoming diocesan Bishop of Grafton in 1956.
 Five years later he was translated to (by then renamed) Diocese of Canberra and Goulburn.

 Allan Warren was consecrated an assistant bishop within the Diocese of Canberra and Goulburn on 21 September 1965, and on 15 November 1971 was elected its diocesan bishop.